 3. Invest in law firm marketing and branding

 Law firm marketing is an essential part of law firm management.
 Even if you want to spend most of your time practicing law, your brand is your competitive moat.
-Your brand plays a big part in determining how you stand out to clients from the competition.
+Your brand plays a big part in determining how you stand out to clients compared to competing attorneys.

 You can learn about how to create an effective law firm brand from expert Katy Goshtasbi.
 The key is to get clear on who you are and what you offer to clients.
 Then, communicate that as clearly as possible.

-Best practice: Know what makes your firm different.
+Best practice: Know what makes your law practice different.
 What do you offer to clients that no one else can?
 Make sure this comes through in your brand.
 Also, measure your marketing efforts.
 Don’t keep pouring effort into channels that aren’t driving new clients for your firm.
 Learn more about how to get new clients as a lawyer.

 4. Invest in developing your team

-Associates and staff are the future of your firm.
+Associates and staff members are the future of your firm.
 You don’t just need to hire the people with the highest bar association test scores for your firm: You need to help them grow.
-Invest in the success of your lawyers, paralegals, legal assistants, and office staff, and your firm will thrive in the long term.
+Invest in the success of your attorneys, paralegals, legal assistants, and office staff, and your firm will thrive in the long term.

-Setting your team up for success means investing in professional development, and employee health and wellness as part of your law firm management plan.
+Setting your team up for success means investing in professional development, and employee health and wellness as part of any management plan for a law firm.